s3v1/odroid-hc2/odroid-hc2/DOCKER.md

 This guide is for getting *rootless* docker to work.
 I much prefer it over the as-root way of running docker

+I don't like regular as-root docker as it always messes up file permissions so all files are written as root.... and I like to map folders rather than volumes.

 ## Prerequisites

 We assume the OS is installed according to the [Armbian](./ARMBIAN.md) guide.